-Jacklin put his arm round the Spaniard and told him ‘To him you’re like a father, he idolises you, you have to play with him.’
+Jacklin put his arm round the Spaniard and told him: “To him you’re like a father.
+He idolises you.
+You have to play with him.”

-“We only had one shirt for the day so Tony had to get some new ones from the pro shop in the afternoon so it was all very different to today,” Way said.
+“We only had one shirt for the day so Tony had to get some new ones from the pro shop in the afternoon so it was all very different to today.

 “Seve and I lost the first match so I thought I won’t play again.
-I have no idea why he put us together; I suppose I was the youngest and he was our most experienced in terms of majors.
+I have no idea why he put us together.
+I suppose I was the youngest and he was our most experienced in terms of majors.

-There was only one other Spaniard in the team, Jose Maria Canizares, and maybe Tony felt like he was too old to play with him.
+“There was only one other Spaniard in the team, Jose Maria Canizares, and maybe Tony felt like he was too old to play with him.
 Seve was fantastic, he talked to me a lot and I wouldn’t really take too much notice as I was so young but he was so inspirational.

-He just took them on and I was just there to help him out.
+“He took them on and I was just there to help him out.
 There was pressure because you were playing with Seve but he would also get you up and down from everywhere.

 “I saw Seve at the 2006 Ryder Cup in Ireland and he reminded me of a story when he sent me up to the green when we were playing Tom Watson and Bob Gilder.

-“They had hit their 8-iron into the right-hand bunker and he asked me to go up and have a look how their ball was lying and tell him if they could get up and down.
-The ball was plugged and they had no shot so I turned around and slit my throat with my hands and mouthed ’they’re dead, they’re dead’ so he hit the middle of the green.
+“They had hit their eight-iron into the right-hand bunker and he asked me to go up and have a look how their ball was lying and tell him if they could get up and down.
+The ball was plugged and they had no shot so I turned around and slit my throat with my hands and mouthed ’they’re dead’ so he hit the middle of the green.

 “When he got to the green he was laughing his head off as the Americans were going bananas at me slitting my throat.
-He said ‘that’s fantastic Paul, that’s exactly what I want you to do.’
+He said, ‘That’s fantastic, Paul.
+That’s exactly what I want you to do.’
 We were five up after six and Watson was my hero so that was fantastic.”

 On the Sunday Way ended the week that would kick-start the Ryder Cup into what it has become today with a 2&1 win over Strange to end the week with three and a half points.